For privacy, legal, and AI product teams

 Offering Goods or Services

-You offer goods or services to individuals in the EU, whether paid or free.
-Indicators include EU languages, currencies, or mentioning EU customers.
+You offer goods or services to data subjects in the Union, whether paid or free.
+Indicators include the use of a Member State language or currency alongside other intent factors identified in EDPB Guidelines 3/2018.

 A Japanese SaaS tool with an EU pricing page in euros and German-language support is offering services to EU data subjects.
 GDPR applies even with no EU office.